knselry/knselry.github.io/theories/deltarune/severgrave.markdown

 containing an entrance that leads underground, however the entrance is blocked by a small fern-looking sprite.
 However, if you go here in Tenna's version of board 2, Susie specifically says it's a tree.
 In the mantle version of the board, Retro Kris has a sword and can destroy this tree.

-In other words, both ERAM and the egg man are behind a tree, and they both likely represent the same character.
+<b>In other words, both ERAM and the egg man are behind a tree, and they both likely represent the same character.</b>

 3. Parallels between the northern light and the bunker<br/>
 I mentioned that in the mantle version of board 2, behind the tree was an entrance that led underground.
 This clearly represents the bunker.

-Given that ERAM is primarily seen in this bunker, this likely means that the egg man has something to do with the bunker.
-As well, the way you get into the northern light entrance is with an <b>ice key.</b> It would be reasonable to assume that "the code from December Holiday" would be represented as an ice key.
+Given that ERAM is primarily seen in this bunker, this likely means that <b>the egg man has something to do with the bunker.
+As well, the way you get into the northern light entrance is with an ice key.</b> It would be reasonable to assume that "the code from December Holiday" would be represented as an ice key.

 So far, we've established that<br/>